dutchLuck/ihad/README.md

 >
 ```

-With so many well established utilites to dump a file, why bother to create another?
+With so many well established utilites to dump a file or stdin, why bother to create another?
 Well... the output of ihad is somewhat cleaner than the output from the utility programs mentioned above.
-The default output of ihad has just a single space between each of the three columns of output,
+The default output of ihad has just a single space between each of the three columns of output.
-except that there may be multiple padding spaces in the last line if it is short on bytes.
+(The one exception to this philosophy is that there may be multiple padding spaces in the last line
+of the dump if it is short of the full compliment of bytes.)
-For example "hexdump -C" puts in extra space characters and book-ends the
+In contrast "hexdump -C" puts in extra space characters and book-ends the
-Ascii column with the "|" character and "od -A x -t x1z" also puts in extra space characters
+Ascii column with the "|" character, "od -A x -t x1z" puts in extra space characters
 and puts ">" "<" bookends around the Ascii column and "xxd -g 0" puts a colon on the end of the index number.

 The ihad command has a number of options which are outlined in the useage information.
+Start the utility
+with the "-h" (help) option to see all the other options that are available; -

 ```
 > ihad.exe -h